 Our book club is open to all and we welcome new members.
 We are informal and discussions range from the selected book to others that the members have read during the previous month, as well as movies and TV shows of the genre.

-Saturday, April 19, at 9:30 A.M.
+Saturday, June 20, 9:30 A.M.

-and we will be discussing
+we will be discussing:

 This is an in-person book club.

-Tell your friends — or, better yet —bring a friend with you!
+Tell your friends, or — better yet — bring a friend with you!

 Shakespeare at Book Carnival